 Gonzalo lives in Quilacoya, a small town in the southern region of Concepción, Chile.
 Gonzalo is one of our newest tutors and currently works with individual tutoring students and assists other tutors with group classes each week.
 When not teaching Spanish, Gonzalo is a veterinarian with a focus on animal production and ruminants.
 Gonzalo is a passionate amateur farmer and beekeeper, artisan brewer and lover of music and good spirits!
 Gonzalo’s advice for those learning the language - “Keep it natural, immersing yourself in the language is the best way to assimilate it.
 Read in Spanish, listen (and read the lyrics) of songs, try to speak and make all the possible mistakes, perfection will come with time and perseverance”.
 In addition to Spanish, Gonzalo speaks fluent English, a bit of Italian and is currently learning Japanese.

 Kelly is a Peruvian translator and interpreter living in Lima.
-She teaches Starter level, A1 and individual tutoring.
-Language is a passion of Kelly’s and loves teaching, “I enjoy [teaching] greatly, not only because I have the opportunity to share what I know but I also have the opportunity to continue learning.”
+She teaches many group classes and individual tutoring.
+Language is a passion of Kelly’s, “I enjoy [teaching] greatly, not only because I have the opportunity to share what I know but I also have the opportunity to continue learning.”
 Kelly feels the Spanish language is a representation of herself as it is a very expressive language.
 She enjoys the variety and many nuances that Spanish offers.
 When Kelly is not busy with work, she loves to spend time with her family and friends, singing karaoke or playing board games.
 Kelly’s advice for Spanish language students – “Don’t be afraid of talking, we have the language skill, now we only need to connect with the Spanish.”
 In addition to Spanish, Kelly speaks fluent English, French and Italian.